manuelvicnt/manuelvicnt.github.io/about/index.md

 ## What I do

 At Google, I work as an *Android Developer Relations (DevRel)* engineer.
-It's my focus to help improving the Android developer experience.
+It's my focus to help improve the Android developer experience.
 I'm currently focusing on **Kotlin & Coroutines, Jetpack Compose, general app architecture, and dependency injection** (including Dagger and Hilt).

 My role can be clearly divided into two main tasks: